Ehrhardt (automobile)

 The Ehrhardt was a German automobile manufactured from 1905 until 1924.
 The company was founded by Gustav Ehrhard, son of Heinrich Ehrhardt of Dixi.
-Its operations were centered at Zella-St-Blasii and at Düsseldorf.
-Ehrhardts came in two- and four-cylinder models of high quality and price.
-The largest was a 7956cc four-cylinder which had four-wheel brakes by 1913.
-After 1918, the factory produced a 40 hp four-cylinder and a 55 hp six-cylinder, both luxury cars with ohc engines.
+Its operations were centered at Zella St. Blasii and at Düsseldorf.
+Ehrhardts came in two- and four-cylinder models.
+The largest was a 7956 cc four-cylinder which had four-wheel brakes by 1913.
+After 1918, the factory produced a 40 hp four-cylinder and a 55 hp six-cylinder, both luxury cars with OHC engines.

 Ehrhardt was succeeded in 1924 by Ehrhardt-Szawe.